ABOUT

 An H2 hub is an excellent investment of California resources.
 It will fast-track the development and implementation of H2 infrastructure in California, grow California’s clean energy economy, provide good union careers and job training to California’s workforce, provide R&D funding to develop the technological innovations needed to advance clean H2 technology, and kickstart California’s H2 marketplace, maintaining California’s competitive edge as the new H2 economy emerges.

-The H2 economy also presents real opportunities to retain and expand California’s clean energy workforce, which will build out the vast renewable energy generation needed to power electrolyzers and implement H2 production, storage, delivery, and end-use technologies.
-The conversion of significant fossil fuel distribution infrastructure will also allow for sustained employment otherwise at risk in the transition to clean energy.
+The H2 economy also presents real opportunities to retain and expand California’s energy workforce, which will build the vast innovative infrastructure needed for H2 production, storage, delivery, and end-use technologies.
+The conversion (instead of depracation) of significant fossil fuel distribution infrastructure will reduce the need for imported fossil fuels while also allowing for workforce growth, by upskilling current workers and training the workforce leaders of tomorrow.

 Endnotes